Minister Fatakeshto

-Minister Fatakeshto is a 2007 Bengali drama film starring Mithun Chakraborty and Koel Mallick in lead roles with George Baker Soumitra Chatterjee Deepankar De Shankar Chakraborty and Locket Chatterjee being the other roles.
+Minister Fatakeshto is a 2007 Bengali language political action thriller film directed by Swapan Saha and produced by Shree Venkatesh Films.
 It is the sequel to MLA Fatakeshto (2006), and the second installment of the Fatakeshto series.
+The film stars Mithun Chakraborty, Koel Mallick, and Soumitra Chatterjee reprising their roles from the previous film with George Baker, Deepankar De, Shankar Chakraborty and Locket Chatterjee playing pivotal roles.
+The story, screenplay and the dialogues were written by N.K Salil, with soundtrack composed by Jeet Gannguli and action sequences designed by Judo Ramu.
+The film was a super-hit in the box office.

+The film received mixed reviews from the critics.
+The critics praised the performances of Chakraborty, Koel Mallick and Chatterjee, dialogues written by N.K Salil, the music by Jeet Gannguli, the cinematography, but criticized the plot, the political portrayal and particularly the climax action sequence.

+The song Ami Minister Fatakeshto was sung by Mithun Chakraborty himself, which topped the music charts on Sangeet Bangla.
+It was one of the highest grossing Bengali films of 2007.

 Plot

 The film continues after the events of MLA Fatakeshto.
 MLA turned Home Minister, Fatakeshto, (Mithun Chakraborty) calls for discipline and a pro-people attitude although he has a few co-ministers against him.
-With his usual dialogue "Marbo ekaney, Lash podbe soshane" (I shall hit you here, but your body will fall at the crematorium), he bashes the goons right, left and middle.
-A lady reporter is reporting everything in "Star Ananda", a TV channel run by The Telegraph.
+With his usual dialogue "Marbo ekhaney, Lash porbe soshane" (I shall hit you here, but your body will fall at the crematorium), he bashes the goons right, left, and middle.
+Chaitali, a lady reporter is now reporting everything in "Star Ananda", a TV channel run by The Telegraph.

 However, the Chief Minister (Soumitra Chatterjee) is in favor of Fatakeshto.
-With 4000 crores loss in Finance Department, Fatakeshto vows to take the Finance Ministry and recover the loss in seven days time.
+With a 4000 crores loss in the Finance Department, Fatakeshto vows to take the Finance Ministry and recover the loss in seven days.
 The Chief Minister also bestows the duty to Fatakeshto of removing the FM (one of the goons).
 With many hurdles on the way, Mithun recovers almost Rs.
-3700 Cores loss by booking ministers for their misappropriation of funds but is left short of 300 crores.
+3700 crores loss by booking ministers for their misappropriation of funds but is left short of 300 crores.

-In the meantime, the arch villain calls all his group and plans to finish Fatakeshto.
-Further he also calls for 48 Hours strike ("Bangla Bandh"), which Fatakeshto stops with his muscles.
+In the meantime, the arch-villain calls all his group and plans to finish Fatakeshto.
+Further, he also calls for 48 Hours strike ("Bangla Bandh"), which Fatakeshto stops with his muscles.
 The villain then mixes dangerous germs in mineral water bottles which kills around 50 children in Bengal.
-This forces Fatakeshto to bow down in front of the villain and request life saving medicine lying with him to save the suffering children.
-With someone reporting about the mineral water mischief, Fatakeshto gets the arch villain arrested for the crime soon.
+This forces Fatakeshto to bow down in front of the villain and request life-saving medicine lying with him to save the suffering children.
+With someone reporting the mineral water mischief, Fatakeshto gets the arch-villain arrested for the crime soon.